For this tutorial step, we have prepared a repository with some ready made commits to speed things up.

 $ git commit --amend

-Your default editor should open containing the latest commit message which you can edit.
-For this tutorial, let's change the message to "Add direction of the Add and the Commit", then save and exit the text editor.
+Your default editor will open containing the latest commit message, which you can edit.
+For this tutorial, let’s change the message to “Add direction of the Add and the Commit,” then save and exit the text editor.

-The commit message should now be updated.
-Use the log command to verify the repository history and the new commit message.
+The commit message is now updated.
+Use the log command again to verify that the repository history and the new commit message look like this:

 $ git log